vmhl87/starship/README.md

 ### Of course, fork the repo so you can make changes

 Set the name of the blog in `name.txt`.
-Because the blog is statically generated, you won't easily be able to change its name later.
+Starting from Starship release v1.3.2, you can easily change the name/template/style of past content easily, so don't stress!

 Starship uses HTML snippets to store blog drafts/entries.
 Put meta-information like title, date, tags, etc. in an html